'World's heaviest woman' dies in Abu Dhabi hospital

 El Aty left Mumbai when her sister clashed with the hospital, disputing her progress and treatment.

-In Abu Dhabi's Burjeel Hospital, doctors were hoping to help El Aty walk again, according to the Indian Express - which has followed El Aty's case closely.
+In Abu Dhabi's Burjeel Hospital, doctors were hoping to help El Aty walk again, according to a report in the Indian Express.

 El Aty celebrated her birthday last month with her family and doctors by her side.